daniel-krich/TextingApp/README.md

 A working prototype of a "social network" style application.

 Using C# .NET WebApi with MongoDB, GraphQL as backend.<br/>
-Using React with mobX, ApolloClient as frontend.
+Using React with mobX as frontend.

 Chats update in real-time via subscriptions to GraphQL over ws.